How to improve your vocal health

 Another element of care that was briefly mentioned above is warming up.
 Just like you would warm up your muscles in a gym before a big cardio workout, you should also warm up your vocal muscles for a big performance.
-If you do not take the time to prepare your voice for a performance, it may cause it to sound wispy and then flat in a matter of minutes.
-The purpose of a warm-up is to loosen your vocal muscles, remove mucus and reduce the risk of straining your cords, and this can be done by level variation in low-key sounds.
+If you do not take the time to prepare your voice for a performance, it may cause it to sound weak or strained.
+The purpose of a warm-up is to balance the voice by correcting the amount of air flow to muscle tension ratio.
+By doing this you will reduce the risk of damaging your voice when you sing.

 A Healthy Lifestyle

-A healthy lifestyle is vital for every single person, but in terms of singing, the benefits for your voice are imminent.
+A healthy lifestyle is vital for every single person, but in terms of singing, the benefits for your voice are also important.
 Being healthy, in black and white, is having a balanced diet while being physically active.
-If you eat healthily, this can promote your voices abilities as fruit and vegetables have a high water concentrate, resulting in you and your throat staying hydrated.
+Hydration is vital to keeping your voice well maintained and foods that are packed with water; such as fruit and vegetables; are a great way to ensure you keep things well oiled.

 As mentioned, hydration is such a massive part of keeping your body and voice healthy.
 Drinking around eight glasses of water a day will prevent your vocal cords from becoming dry and irritated after a short period of singing.
 We recommend that you do not add ice to your drinks as this can shock your cords, leading them to tighten.
-In terms of exercise, it can improve your singing as it increases your cardiovascular strength and breath stamina; allowing you to hit higher notes and hold notes for longer.
+In terms of exercise, it can improve your singing as it increases your cardiovascular strength and breath stamina.

 What you’re breathing in daily can have a significant effect on your vocal cords; cigarette or machine smoke, pollution and even the changes of weather can take its toll on your voice.
 In regards to the humidity of a room, there are ways around it; for example, breathing in plenty of fresh air, placing bowls of water on your radiators in the winter and keeping your rooms ventilated can help.
 As we cannot control the weather, during the colder months, we recommend wearing a scarf when it turns chilly as this will give your voice a break from having to adjust from the cold outside into the heat indoors and vice versa.

 If you endure a cold that has given you a sore throat (this does not apply to laryngitis), then rest and hydration are again, highly recommended.
-However, if you have a performance planned and your voice has mostly recovered then simple lozenges can help you for the most part.
-If a lozenge just doesn’t cut it, a mug full of hot water, lemon, honey and ginger should be your best friend.
-This natural remedy uses the Vitamin C in the lemon to cleanse your throat and help you to get rid of the phlegm, the ginger helps to reduce inflammation and the honey can soothe and lubricate your vocal cords.
+However, if you have a performance planned and your voice has mostly recovered you can use steam to clear the phlegm and work on lip trills and straw exercises to start safely stretching your vocal cords ready to sing.

 If you would like to find out more ways that you can take care of your singing voice and improve it, feel free to contact us through our website where a member of our team will be happy to answer any of your questions.